Roma and Sinti in Rumania

-From the street stall I buy some mici (moldovian meat things) and bread, eat one and give the other portions to Andrea and here friends.
+From the street stall, I buy some mici (Moldovian meat things) and bread, eat one and give the other portions to Andrea and her friends.
 They are clearly very hungry.
 Later I buy coffee and 3 hot chocolate for them, this is quite unusual, the bystanders frown again.
 At least they can eat now (money they will have to give to their young pimps).

 I would like to know more about them but my train is leaving so I wave goodbye.
 Later I keep thinking of what would become of them.
 Andrea seems a strong-willed girl and a survivor.
 For the other two, I have less hope.